 5. Suggestions for Additions to the Collection

-To assure the acquisition of resources desired by Library users, customer suggestions are always considered for their addition to the collection.
-Customers can request that specific items be purchased by emailing the library or bringing a written request.
+To assure the acquisition of resources desired by Library users, patron suggestions are always considered for their addition to the collection.
+Patrons can request that specific items be purchased by emailing the library or bringing a written request.

 6. Collection Maintenance, Replacement and Weeding